 During 2017 I had two successful exhibitions and gave a talk as part of “Rewired”, an event at the Royal Geographical Society in London.
 I helped raise several thousand pounds for neurological charities and was featured in newspapers, a magazine and local radio.
-I also got divorced and lost a lot of money to solicitors and my ex-wife.
+I also got divorced and lost a lot of money to solicitors.

 In Buddhism there is a teaching called the Eight Worldy Winds.
 The Worldy Winds are

 - Pleasure and pain

 - Gain and loss